Misanthropy: In various disciplines

-Philosophy
+History of philosophy

 Misanthropy has been discussed and exemplified by philosophers throughout history.
 One of the earliest cases was the pre-Socratic philosopher Heraclitus.
-He is often characterized as a loner who had little patience for human society.
+He is often characterized as a solitary person who is not fond of social interactions with others.
 A central factor to his negative outlook on human beings was their lack of comprehension of the true nature of reality.
 This concerns especially cases in which they remain in a state of ignorance despite having received a thorough explanation of the issue in question.
 Another early discussion is found in Plato's Phaedo, where misanthropy is characterized as the result of frustrated expectations and excessively naïve optimism.

-Various strands of misanthropy are also found in the cynic school of philosophy.
-There it is argued, for example, that humans keep on reproducing and multiplying the evils they are attempting to flee.
-For example, they move to cities to defend themselves against outsiders.
-But this process thwarts their initial goal by leading to even more violence due to high crime rates within the city.
+Various reflections on misanthropy are also found in the cynic school of philosophy.
+There it is argued, for instance, that humans keep on reproducing and multiplying the evils they are attempting to flee.
+An example given by the first-century philosopher Dio Chrysostom is that humans move to cities to defend themselves against outsiders but this process thwarts their initial goal by leading to even more violence due to high crime rates within the city.
 Diogenes is a well-known cynic misanthrope.
 He saw other people as hypocritical and superficial.
 He openly rejected all kinds of societal norms and values, often provoking others by consciously breaking conventions and behaving rudely.

 Thomas Hobbes is an example of misanthropy in early modern philosophy.
 His negative outlook on humanity is reflected in many of his works.
 For him, humans are egoistic and violent: they act according to their self-interest and are willing to pursue their goals at the expense of others.
 In their natural state, this leads to a never-ending war in which "every man to every man ... is an enemy".
 He saw the establishment of an authoritative state characterized by the strict enforcement of laws to maintain order as the only way to tame the violent human nature and avoid perpetual war.